cronvel/async-kit/documentation.md

 This works because if a job is an instance of `async.Plan`, the `.exec()` method will be used as a callback.

-We can use as many nested async conditionnal as we want.
+We can use as many nested async conditional as we want.